shantanu994/python-mini-projects/todolist/README.md

 - Add Tasks – Add tasks with descriptions.
 - View Tasks – See all your pending tasks in a list.
 - Mark task complete – Mark tasks complete by their number.
-- Persistent Storage – Saves tasks to a file so you don’t lose them when the app closes.
+- Persistent Storage – Saves tasks to a file so you don’t lose them when the programme closes.

 ---